hyunsooseol/snowCluster/README.md

 # snowCluster
-Cluster Analysis: This module allows users to analyze k-means clustering and visualize results of Principal Component Analysis.
+Cluster Analysis: This module allows users to analyze k-means clustering and visualize results of Principal Component and Correspondence Analysis.